cogxen/learn/pages/challenges/leetcode/sql/1378-replace-employee-id-with-the-unique-identifier.md

 ---
 title: 1378.
-Replace Employee ID With The Unique Identifier | Challenges | Cogxen
+Replace Employee ID With The Unique Identifier
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta